SnigdhaRoutray/Synergy_TP/task_10/README.md

 # Task 10: Baseline Machine Learning from Scratch (AirQualityUCI)

 ## Objective
-This project implements a full baseline ML workflow — regression, classification, and clustering — entirely from scratch in NumPy, without scikit-learn or any other ready-made ML library.
+This project implements a full baseline ML workflow: regression, classification, and clustering, entirely from scratch in NumPy, without scikit-learn or any other ready-made ML library.

 ## Dataset